gprettyman/RoombaBot/README.md

 # RoombaBot
-A simple LEGO EV3 program for a "Roomba"-type robot.
+A simple LEGO EV3 program for a "Roomba"-based battle robot.
 Programmed with micropython and pybricks.

 Purpose:
-Robot drives around until it hits a wall, then maneuvers out of the way.
+Robot drives around looking for an enemy robot and attacking, while avoiding getting too close or running off the platform.

-Used as a base for the BattleBot robot project.
+Used as a base for the SumoBot robot project.